10 Best Nursing Schools That Accept Transfer Nursing Credits 2026

 Do Online Nursing Programs Accept Transfers?

-Yes, most of the best accredited online nursing programs accept transfer students.
+Yes, most of the best accredited online nursing programs allow students to transfer nursing credits to another school online, provided the courses meet accreditation and grade requirements.
 Be sure to check the specific steps for transferring credits and remember that most schools require you to earn at least a grade of C in courses to transfer them to your new degree program.

 Discover More Nursing Programs